National flag - Flag of Togo

 Country - Togo

-Togo, officially the Togolese Republic (République togolaise), is a country in West Africa bordered by Ghana to the west, Benin to the east and Burkina Faso to the north.
-The sovereign state extends south to the Gulf of Guinea, where its capital Lomé is located.
-Togo covers 57,000 km2, making it one of the smallest countries in Africa, with a population of approximately million.
+Togo, officially the Togolese Republic (République togolaise), is a country in West Africa.
+It is bordered by Ghana to the west, Benin to the east and Burkina Faso to the north.
+It extends south to the Gulf of Guinea, where its capital, Lomé, is located.
+It covers about 57,000 km2 with a population of approximately 8 million, and has a width of less than 115 km between Ghana and its eastern neighbor Benin.

-From the 11th to the 16th century, various tribes entered the region from all directions.
-From the 16th century to the 18th century, the coastal region was a major trading center for Europeans to search for slaves, earning Togo and the surrounding region the name "The Slave Coast".
-In 1884, Germany declared a region including present-day Togo as a protectorate called Togoland.
+Various people groups settled the boundaries of present day Togo between the 11th to 16th centuries.
+Between the 16th and 18th centuries, the coastal region served primarily as a European slave trading outpost, earning Togo and the surrounding region the name "The Slave Coast".
+In 1884, Germany declared a region including a protectorate called Togoland.
 After World War I, rule over Togo was transferred to France.
 Togo gained its independence from France in 1960.
-In 1967, Gnassingbé Eyadéma led a successful military coup d'état after which he became president of an anti-communist, single-party state.
-Eventually in 1993, Eyadéma faced multiparty elections, which were marred by irregularities, and won the presidency three times.
-At the time of his death, Eyadéma was the longest-serving leader in modern African history, having been president for 38 years.
+In 1967, Gnassingbé Eyadéma led a successful military coup d'état, after which he became president of an anti-communist, single-party state.
+In 1993, Eyadéma faced multiparty elections marred by irregularities, and won the presidency three times.
+At the time of his death, Eyadéma was the "longest-serving leader in modern African history", having been president for 38 years.
 In 2005, his son Faure Gnassingbé was elected president.

 Neighbourhood - Country